xact-iot/xact/README.md

 See the `Next Steps` section below.

-### 2.2.
-First Login

-The bootstrap user is named `admin`.
-On a fresh packaged install, no password is set yet; the browser shows a `Set Admin Password` dialog instead of the normal login form.
-Set the password there and the first admin session starts immediately.

-For production deployment guidance, open the online manual after startup and read **Preparing for Production**.

 ### 2.3.
 Windows

 Download the Windows archive.
 The Windows package is xact-windows-amd64-<version>.zip.
 Replace `<version>` with the release you need.